 Studying in a Japanese language school in Japan rather than taking it in their home country because they considered learning could be at best if they can practice it right away.
 Of course, you will be talking with the locals every day, and for sure will help you improve your Japanese skills.
 If you also think that learning Japanese in Japan could be helpful, then why not apply with us FAIR Inc. We would be glad to assist you.

 JLPT N5 is the first level.
 If you pursue passing the other 4 levels, more determination, concentration, time, and hard work are needed.
 For now, just focus on the N5.
 If you have the discipline to apply the tips given to you, the JLPT N5 will be really easy for you.

 Learning another language can be very easy if you have the right tools and a good mindset.
 Do your best and never surrender. ( 諦めないで)

-FAIR Japan provides useful information about Japan.
+FAIR Study provides useful information about Japan.